 In the late 1800s, it was discovered that the roe from the Atlantic and white sturgeon was of almost as high quality as the Russian.
-This led to the delicacy being often served in pubs in North America and Europe, as the salty taste encouraged to more beer drinking, just as we see peanuts being used today.
+This led to the delicacy being often served in pubs in North America and Europe, as the salty taste encouraged more beer drinking, just as we see peanuts being used today.
 Overfishing, however, led to these species becoming virtually extinct around 1915.
 A catch ban was introduced and wasn´t lifted again until the late 1950s.
 Due to the high price, most people today mainly serve caviar for festive occasions such as New Year´s celebration, and often accompanied with champagne.

-Today you can get Danish caviar of a very high quality.
+Today you can get Danish caviar of very high quality.
 The caviar is a 100% natural product, ie. without additives or preservatives.

 We sell caviar from Lyksvad, but please note that it is an order item and that it must be picked up in one of our stores.